Lawrence Pech

-Early years
+Early life and education

 Pech was born in 1959 in Denver, Colorado.
 He received his early classical music training in piano and voice.
 His first choreographic effort was in the fourth grade, to the Beatles’ "Something..."
 Pech began studying ballet at the age of 14 with the Colorado Concert Ballet.
 At 16, he won First Prize in the Colorado Council on the Arts Choreography Competition with a piece set to Pink Floyd's "Have a Cigar".
 The following year (1977), he received full scholarships to the Joffrey Ballet and American Ballet Theatre schools, the School of American Ballet (New York City Ballet), and Mudra (Maurice Béjart's Ballet of the 20th century in Brussels).

-New York, early 1980s
+Career

 Pech accepted a contract from ABT in 1980 directly from the artistic director, Mikhail Baryshnikov.
 For the next seven years, he worked with and was choreographed upon by such masters as George Balanchine, Martha Graham, Antony Tudor, Agnes de Mille, Jerome Robbins (touring with him to the Spoleto Festival in 1982), Twyla Tharp, Paul Taylor, Jiri Kylian, Karole Armitage, David Gordon, Eric Bruhn, Natalia Makarova, Mark Morris, and others.
 He danced opposite such greats as Mr. Baryshnikov, Ms. Makarova, Ivan Nagy, Cynthia Gregory, Fernando Bujones, Gelsey Kirkland, Cynthia Harvey, Martine van Hamel, Kevin McKenzie, and others.
 He appeared in numerous Live from Lincoln Center telecasts, and figured prominently with Baryshnikov in the movie Dancer and the Dance (BBC).

-Move to San Francisco

 In 1986, Helgi Tomasson invited Pech to join the San Francisco Ballet, and he was promoted to Principal dancer in 1990.
 There, he was choreographed by James Kudelka, David Bintley, Val Caniparoli, Mr. Tomasson, and Lisa deRibere, as well performing principal roles in ballets by Balanchine and others.
 In 1991, Pech was the subject of a KQED-TV special entitled "Blue Lair", a ballet about his victory over cancer.
 It was awarded a 1991 Emmy Award for Best Choreography.
 In 1993, he became co-founder and Artistic Director of the Diablo Ballet, but resigned in 1995.